tiptoppress/category-posts-widget/readme.txt

 * Option to show the comment count.
 * Option to make the widget title link to the category page.
 * Option to link to the category page below posts list.
-* Option to hide the title.
+* Option to hide the widget title and post title.
 * Option to hide widget, if category have currently no posts.
 * Multiple widgets.
 * Multi sites support.